haitham-al-mughrabi/test-data-generator-extension/README.md

 ### Extension Popup
 1. Click the Test Data Generator icon in Chrome toolbar
-2. Browse categories using the tabbed interface
+2. Browse categories using the left sidebar tabs
-3. Select desired data types with checkboxes
+3. Select desired data types with checkboxes (2 per row)
 4. Set the number of records to generate (1-100)
+5. Configure image dimensions if needed
-5. Click "Generate" to create test data
+6. Click "Generate" to create test data
+7. View results in the right panel
-6. Export options: Copy to clipboard or Download as JSON
+8. Export options: Copy to clipboard or Download

 ### Web Page Integration
 1. Visit any website